 Johnny’s Seed (I’ve ordered from Johnny’s for years and and years.)

-While we are on the topic of seeds, do you have you emergency seed stash?
-Heirloom, organic seeds that have been packaged to last for long periods of time.
-The seeds on the left are from Emergency Essentials, the package on the right is from Costco!
+While we are on the topic of seeds, do you have you have an emergency survival seed stash?
+These are heirloom seeds that have been packaged to last for long periods of time.

-Another excellent source of seeds for your area are other gardeners!
+Another excellent garden seed source for your area are other gardeners!
 Experienced gardeners are likely to be saving their seed from year to year.
-Have a seasoned gardener as a mentor can be a great source of instruction AND seeds!
+Having a seasoned gardener as a mentor can be a great source of instruction AND seeds!

 Heck, you could just stroll down to your local grocery store and grab a few packets of easy to grow seed (cucumber, summer squash, pumpkins, lettuce, are a few) and start growing your own food!
 Burpee has a new organic line that you can find in stores.